f6m/MRCoalitionDynamics/README.md

-# Agent Based Models on a Torus Embedded Lattice
+# Agent Based Models with dynamics on torus embedded lattices
 Majority Rule models for coalition dynamics